-The 2021 edition of the Rust language includes a number of improvements that make Rust more ergonomic and that correct some inconsistencies.
+The 2024 edition of the Rust language includes a number of improvements that make Rust more ergonomic and that correct some inconsistencies.
 On top of a general update to reflect these improvements, this rendition of the book has a number of improvements to address specific feedback:

-Chapter 7 contains a new quick reference section on organizing your code into multiple files with modules.
+A new Chapter 17 introduces async programming in Rust, including async and await along with the Future and Stream types.
+Later chapters have been lightly updated and renumbered to account for this update.

-Chapter 13 has new and improved closure examples that more clearly illustrate captures, the move keyword, and the Fn traits.
+Chapter 20 (Chapter 19 in previous editions) now includes an introduction to Miri, Rust’s dynamic analysis tool for unsafe code.
+It also includes updates for some of the more significant updates to Rust in the 2024 Edition.

 We fixed a number of small errors and imprecise wording throughout the book.
 Thank you to the readers who reported them!